 This spring season, boosting your immune system should be your top priority if you struggle with allergy symptoms.
-You can do this by upping your vitamin C intake, exercising regularly, eating a healthy diet, and supplementing the vitamins and minerals needed for a stronger immune system.
+You can do this by upping your vitamin C intake, exercising regularly, eating a healthy diet, and ensuring you're getting enough of the vitamins and minerals needed for a healthy immune system.

 8. Check the pollen count.